Classical string solutions in Non-Relativistic AdS$_5\times$S$^5$: Closed and Twisted sectors: Classical NR string solutions in conformal gauge

 \subsubsection{GKP-like string}

 In this section we will try to add a dependence on $\tau$ to the $z_m$ coordinates by means of the $SO(3)$ symmetry they present.
+For classical rotating NR string solutions in flat spacetime, see \cite{Gomis:2004ht}.
 In order to do that, it is more convenient to write them in coordinates that make that symmetry manifest

 Thanks to the fact that $H_{z_2 z_2}=H_{z_3 z_3}=H_{z_4 z_4}=(1-\tfrac{z_1^2}{4})^{-2}$, we can rewrite our metric as

 Drawing inspiration from the previous result, we are going to assume the following ansatz